tutek1/DTLabs/07_Animation&Physics/lab07.md

 Since the last template I have added and changed quite a few things in our game.

 ### 2D Puzzle
 Quite a large addition is the 2D puzzle section.
 It works similarly as the **platforming section** except you use the mouse to play it.
-You can have a look at the code and node setup if you are interested in how games that are controlled with a mouse work.
+You can take a look at the code and node setup if you are interested in how games that are controlled with a mouse work.

 ![](img/Puzzle2D.png)